omec-project/upf/docs/INSTALL.md

      #
     ```

-3. Start installation from UPF's root directory

-    ```bash
-    ./scripts/docker_setup.sh
-    ```

-4. Insert rules into PDR and FAR tables

-    Use gRPC sim mode to directly install PFCP forwarding rules via gRPC API (works only for BESS)

-    ```bash
-    docker exec -ti bess-pfcpiface pfcpiface -config /conf/upf.json -simulate create
-    ```

-    OR

-    Use the [pfcpsim](https://github.com/omec-project/pfcpsim) tool to generate PFCP messages towards the PFCP Agent.

-5. (optional) Observe the pipeline in GUI

-   To display GUI of the pipeline visit [http://[hostip]:8000](http://[hostip]:8000)

-## Installation DPDK mode
+## Configuration: DPDK mode

-To install the UPF in DPDK mode, the following changes are required:
+To configure/install the UPF in DPDK mode, the following changes are required:

 1. Follow the directions [here](dpdk-configuration.md) to get details about MAC addresses, VFIO groups, and others.
 This information is used in the next step.